Black Bean and Goat Cheese Quesadillas

 - Sour cream and salsa, for topping Add to list

-In a bowl combine black beans, red onion, tomato, cilantro, chiles, and lime juice.
+In a bowl combine black beans, red onions, tomatoes, cilantro, chiles and lime juice.
 Season to taste with salt and pepper.

 Preheat a 10-inch or larger skillet on medium heat.
-Once it's fully preheated, spread softened butter or vegetable oil on one side of two tortillas.
-Place one tortilla butter-side down in the hot skillet.
-Spread one quarter of the cheese mixture on top of tortilla and top with one quarter of the black bean mixture.
+Spread softened butter or oil on one side of two tortillas.
+Place one tortilla, butter-side down, in the hot skillet.
+Spread 1/4 of the cheese mixture on top of tortilla and top with 1/4 of the black bean mixture.
 Place the other tortilla, butter side up, on top.

-Cook until bottom tortilla is golden brown, and, using a pancake turner, carefully flip the quesadilla over and cook until golden brown on the other side.
+Cook until the bottom tortilla is golden brown; using a pancake turner, carefully flip the quesadilla over and cook until golden brown on the other side.
 Repeat process 3 more times with remaining tortillas and filling.

 To serve, cut each quesadilla into 8 wedges and serve with a dollop of sour cream and salsa on the side.